 - Press Release Intros – dump the PR agency copywriter and get an unlimited supply of PR content that will make people take notice.

-Frase, a content marketing tool that creates detailed briefs for writers, uses Natural Language Generation (NLG) software to produce SEO-optimized blog posts, articles, and more.
+Frase, our first Copy AI alternative, is a content marketing tool that creates detailed briefs for writers, and uses Natural Language Generation (NLG) software to produce SEO-optimized blog posts, articles, and more.
 Frase uses its own NLG software, similar to GTP-3 to learn from the documents it reads.
 The current NLG model is trained using billions of text documents and the goal is to understand the world through language.

 Frase synthesizes inputs and uses its own algorithms to avoid plagiarism